dmshvetsov/absolute_normalization_try/README.md

 ## Configuration

-Make shure you have a user from the `config/database.yml` file.
+Make sure you have a user from the `config/database.yml` file.
 Run from the project folder:

     $ bin/setup